revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

   ---

-16.What will be output of the following program?
+16.What is the output of the following program?

 ```python
 print(type(0xFF))